Wednesday, August 29, 2018

 The earliest known map of the Age of Discovery

-They usually wear armor for their portraits (as also shown here, here and here).
+• For their portraits (as also shown here, here and here)...

 The baton indicates command and the curtain underscores grandeur.

 Their martial upbringing and values of personal honor and loyalty are irrelevant to commerce.
-As well, they lose their privileges should they engage in "trade," for which in any case most lack the capital.
+As well, they lose their privileges should they engage in it, for which in any case all but the most powerful lack the capital.

 But for three centuries all classes